xtreme-sameer-vohra/kubernetes-the-hard-way/docs/01-prerequisites.md

 ![tmux screenshot](images/tmux-screenshot.png)

-> Enable synchronize-panes by pressing `ctrl+b` followed by `"` to split the window into two panes.
-In each pane (selectable with mouse), ssh to the host(s) you will be working with.<br>Next type `ctrl+x` at the prompt to begin sync.
+> Enable synchronize-panes by pressing `CTRL+B` followed by `"` to split the window into two panes.
+In each pane (selectable with mouse), ssh to the host(s) you will be working with.</br>Next type `CTRL+X` at the prompt to begin sync.
 In sync mode, the dividing line between panes will be red.
-Everything you type in one pane will be echoed in the other.<br>To disable synchronization type `ctrl+x` again.
+Everything you type or paste in one pane will be echoed in the other.<br>To disable synchronization type `CTRL+X` again.</br></br>Note that the `CTRL-X` key binding is provided by a `.tmux.conf` loaded onto the VM by the vagrant provisioner.

 Next: [Compute Resources](02-compute-resources.md)